A brainstorming session that’s as free-flowing as creativity itself can be an empowering and productive experience.

 One reliable strategic planning technique for this critical stage of ideation is the SWOT analysis.

 A SWOT analysis provides a framework for assessing an idea or solution’s viability in terms of four key areas: Strengths, Weaknesses, Opportunities, and Threats.

 To be effective in painting a full picture of all potential outcomes, stakeholders from as many different areas and vantage points as possible should be involved in preparing the SWOT analysis (or analyses).
 And of course, with every project you decide to realize, a new SWOT analysis should be conducted every so often as the conditions you’re operating within evolve and change over time.

 It Boils Down to Giving Good Feedback and Being Collaborative

 All these brainstorming session ideas require participants to give quality creative feedback.
-Giving good feedback requires a team focussed on being better collaborators.
-These techniques force constructive rather than critical engagement on a shared objective, with participants building on one-another’s ideas rather than invalidating them.
+Giving good feedback requires a team focused on being better collaborators.
+These techniques force constructive rather than critical engagement on a shared objective, with participants building on one another’s ideas rather than invalidating them.